aws-samples/voice-enabled-patient-diary/README.md

     ]
    ```

-1. If your aws cli is configured to run with a profiled different from `default`, change the `aws_profile` parameter in the `config.json` file
+1. This deployment is configured to run with the **default** CLI profile.
+Please ensure your **default profile** is pointing to the account you wish to deploy to.

 1. Ensure you have CDK installed by running